coremaven/llama.cpp-GUI/README.md

 ## Quick Start

-1. **Select Server Binary**: Click "Browse..." in the "Server Binary" section and navigate to your llama.cpp server binary (e.g., `/home/xero110/dev/llama.cpp/build/bin/llama-server`)
+1. **Select Server Binary**: Click "Browse..." in the "Server Binary" section and navigate to your llama.cpp server binary.

 2. **Select Model**: Click "Browse..." in the "Model Selection" section and choose your GGUF model file